 Adopting these SFMs as balloted HL7 standards.

-These activities are coordinated by the HL7 Services Oriented Architecture SIG in collaboration with other HL7 committees.
+These activities are coordinated by the HL7 Services Oriented Architecture WG in collaboration with other HL7 committees.
 For this DSTU, the Coordination of Care Service Specification Project is sponsored by the HL7 Patient Care Working Group in close collaboration with the Care Plan project which is leading in the specification of the clinical domain models [http://wiki.hl7.org/index.php?title=Care_Plan_Project].

 Based on the HL7 SFMs, OMG will develop “Requests for Proposals” (RFPs) that are the basis of the OMG standardization process.
 This process allows vendors and other submitters to propose solutions that satisfy the mandatory and optional requirements expressed in the RFP while leaving design flexibility to the submitters and implementation flexibility to the users of the standard.
 The result of this collaboration is an RFP Submission, which will be referred to in the HSSP process as a Service Technical Model (STM).
 HL7 members, content, and concerns are integral to this process, and will be explicitly included in the RFP creation and evaluation process.